tafrick/DuelLinks-Site/README.md

 ### Box Lookup
 - User can view all the in-game shop item Boxes.
 Each box routes to its own page which displays all the respective cards contained in the box via card images.
 - User can click on a card and a React-Modal pops up for an expanded view of that card.
+- User can search for a card (via input search bar) within the box

 ### Deck Builder
 - User can build a deck in compliance to the Yugioh Duel Links regulations.